Wyong railway station

-Wyong railway station is located on the Main Northern line in New South Wales, Australia.
-It serves the northern Central Coast suburb of Wyong.
+Wyong railway station is a heritage-listed railway station located on the Main Northern line in New South Wales, Australia.
+It serves the northern Central Coast town of Wyong.

 History

 Wyong station was opened on 15 August 1887.
 In 1912, the line was duplicated.
 In 1937, the eastern platform was converted to an island platform.
 A pair of passing loops were added south of the station in 1948.
 In the 1950s, a new bridge was built over Wyong Creek immediately south of the station, with the old railway bridge becoming part of the Pacific Highway.

 Between April 1982 and June 1984, Wyong was the northern extremity of the electrified network.
 A brick building on Platforms 1 and 2 was replaced by the current structure in the 1990s.
 On 1 November 1993, an upgraded footbridge with a new ticket office and lifts was opened by Minister for Transport Bruce Baird.

-Platforms & services
+Platforms and services

 Wyong has three platforms, one island with two faces and one side platform.
 It is serviced by NSW TrainLink Central Coast & Newcastle line services travelling from Sydney Central to Newcastle.
 Peak-hour services to and from Central and Blacktown via the North Shore line also terminate at Wyong.

-It is also serviced by NSW Trainlink Xplorer and XPT long-distance services from Sydney to Armidale, Moree, Grafton, Casino and Brisbane.
+It is also serviced by NSW TrainLink Xplorer and XPT long-distance services from Sydney to Armidale, Moree, Casino and Brisbane.